dongledan/trivia/README.md

 * More questions, graphics with fun facts relating to the question
 * More Responsiveness-- not compatible with mobile
 * Tests, tests, tests, and more tests

+Now I know the top speed of house cat is 31mph!
+And a bison and cow combo is beefalo!
+Thanks <b>Who Wants To Answer 10 Questions</b>!
+This hot new trivia game changed my life, and it can change yours too!